-There is, however, a way to get rid of blackheads in about three days.
+There is, however, a way to get rid of blackheads5 in about three days.
 Apply a warm, moist, clean cloth to the blackhead and hold it in place about 10 minutes, longer if you can.
 Then pat the skin dry with a clean towel and apply an alpha-hydroxy acid exfoliant, such as DDF Glycolic Oil Control Gel or the slightly pricier Peter Thomas Roth Glycolic Acid 3% Facial Wash.
 Then wait.
 Chances are that in a day or two the blackhead will simply have disappeared, as long you do not try to force it out.

 Blue Light Therapy

-Certain wavelengths of visible blue light energize a chemical called porphyrin, a component of the protective membrane that surrounds acne bacteria.
+Certain wavelengths of visible blue light6 energize a chemical called porphyrin, a component of the protective membrane that surrounds acne bacteria.
 When porphyrin is activated by intense blue light, the membrane breaks down, and the bacterium dies.
 Of course, we are exposed to low-intensity blue light all the time.
 This effect is the reason that people with acne used to be advised to “let the sun dry out” their acne.
 Drying out the skin, however, had nothing to do with the process of killing acne bacteria.
 The benefit of sun was the destruction of bacteria.

-Blue light treatment units are used in dermatologist offices, and they are also available for home use.
+Blue light treatment units7 are used in dermatologist offices, and they are also available for home use.
 The benefit of blue light is that it does not penetrate the skin deep enough to cause any damage.
 It only penetrates deep enough to kill the bacteria in pores.
 Destruction of the acne-causing infection takes minutes, but blue light does nothing to get hard, packed oily sebum out of clogged pores.